International Journal of ePortfolio

 - Literature: Does the manuscript identify prior

-methods used to address the problem or issue at hand and has the author(s)
+methods used to address the problem or issue at hand as well as effectively synthesize current literature to provide a theoretical

 foundation for the problem/issue?